Page Reviewed / Updated - Jul. 2019

 One doesn’t necessarily lose the income of their institutionalized husband or wife simply because that spouse moves into a nursing home paid for by Medicaid.
 Whether you, as the healthy spouse, can receive your spouse’s income depends on your own income, and if you need the extra income to support yourself.

-In simplified terms, if your income is less than between $2,030 and $3,022.50 per month, then you are entitled to keep some of your spouse’s income.
+Generally speaking, if your income is less than between $2,113.75 and $3,160.50 per month, then you are entitled to keep some of your spouse’s income.

 There is one exception to this rule.
-If, you, as the healthy spouse have income that falls below the Minimum Monthly Maintenance Needs Allowance (see question above) for your state, a portion of your institutionalized spouse’s income can be transferred to you.
+If, you, as the healthy spouse have income that falls below the Minimum Maintenance Needs Allowance (see question above) for your state, or are determined to be entitled to a higher spousal allowance based on shelter costs, a portion of your institutionalized spouse's income can be transferred to you.

 No. If you, the community spouse, continue to live in your home, you will not lose it, regardless of the value.
 In addition to your house being exempt (a non-countable asset for Medicaid eligibility), other assets are also considered exempt and therefore you are permitted to hold onto them.
 These include your household items, personal effects, a vehicle, pre-paid funerals, burial plots, and life insurance policies that have a face value no greater than $1,500.